 Tech companies have it tough.
 When customers need service, they don’t just need to know when their package shipped or if they can get something in a specific color; they expect brands to be on-call for everything from device setups and installs to updates and troubleshooting.

-Businesses used to be able to funnel these requests to a call center or in-store help desk.
+Businesses used to be able to funnel these requests to a call center or help desk.
 Now, however, customers can reach them on multiple social platforms at all hours of the day.
 And if brands can’t handle this influx of messages, they’ll get left behind.
 As eMarketer reported, 60% of consumers want easier access to support channels online, and 80% of consumers have stopped doing business with a company because of poor customer service.

 To stay ahead of the curve, consider these five stellar customer service strategies you can steal from tech companies.